Cover: Allison Luzier Photography photo courtesy of Ingleside Plantation Winery

 Each of the five coastal vacation rentals that make up Beachcomber Cottages of Colonial Beach depict a nautical, homey theme for a true “rivah” life experience.

-Nearby Ingleside Vineyards also participates in the Chesapeake Bay Wine Trail-Oyster Crawl, held in the spring and fall (this year, the date is November 10, 2018.)
+Nearby Ingleside Vineyards also participates in the Chesapeake Bay Wine Trail-Oyster Crawl, held in the spring and fall.
 The wine trail was voted the #1 Wine Trail in Eastern VA by the readers of Virginia Living Magazine and the #2 Wine Trail in Virginia by the readers of Savor Virginia Magazine.

 The Oyster Crawl features local wine and oyster pairings from a number of wineries (7 this fall) and local restaurants who prepare one or more oyster dishes to pair with the wines.
 Several wineries also feature live music.